 The doctor will perform a complete physical exam and review the history of the symptoms.
 In most cases, this includes the type of pain, what alleviates it and what worsens it.

-The doctor will also check for swelling, stiffness and redness that might indicate arthritis.
+The doctor will also check for swelling, stiffness and redness that might indicate the condition.
 Knee pain on only one joint might indicate osteoarthritis while pain in both is likely rheumatoid arthritis.

-The pain of arthritis has the tendency to worsen after periods of inactivity and improves with movement.
+The pain has the tendency to worsen after periods of inactivity and improves with movement.
 Remember that this can vary from tendon or ligament injuries that can become worse during movement.
-Additionally, arthritis can trigger generalized ache while injuries to a ligament or tendon can lead to localized pain.
+Additionally, the condition can trigger generalized ache while injuries to a ligament or tendon can lead to localized pain.

 Imaging tests for arthritis